nazo6/bs-quest-song-manager/README.md

 2. Use sshd on termux

 Termux can also be used to mount android storage to pc using sftp.

+### adb

+You have to install adb command.
+Only one device must be connected.
+Also, it is recommended to start adb server in advance by executing `adb devices` or so on.

 ## Features